What Is Prosecco?

 Unlike Champagne, which is made from Chardonnay and Pinot Noir grapes, it is made from a single grape variety, making it less expensive to produce.
 You’ll find it being served at weddings and other social events much more often than Champagne.

 So if you’re looking for an affordable sparkling white wine with a light, refreshing taste and don’t like “cheap” wine, prosecco is definitely worth trying.
 For more on the “What is Prosecco?” question, read our article below.

-Where Is Prosecco Manufactured?
+What Is Prosecco?
+Where Is It Manufactured?

 What is Prosecco made from?
 Prosecco is a type of sparkling wine produced in the Veneto and Friuli-Venezia Giulia regions of Italy.
 The wine is made from Glera grapes, also used to make Champagne. it is sometimes referred to as “the Champagne of Italy.”
 It is light, fruity, and refreshing and is often enjoyed as an aperitif.

 Its region is located in the northeastern part of Italy and includes the provinces of Treviso, Venice, Padua, Vicenza, and Belluno.
 The main towns in the region are Conegliano, Valdobbiadene, and Prosecco.
 The first vineyards in the region were planted in the late 19th century, and production began in the early 20th century.